JCouz/landing-page-project/README.md

 From looking through the product on the Levi's site, I found some copy that I could use for a play on words with the image fading in.
 I went with that, along with a centralised PNG of the image, with more catchy copy I found on the product page for the CTA.
 I also added a custom cursor when hovering over the CTA in this section for a bit of fun.

 Overall, I focused on capturing the attention of the user on first load with what appears to be an empty space, for the product to then fade in.
-I also included the product to be greyscaled until you hover on it, and for the product to be a link as well as the CTA.
+I also included the product image to be greyscaled until you hover on it (desktop), and for the product to be a link as well as the CTA.

 #### USPs